0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 source 'https://rubygems.org'
 gem 'jekyll'
 ```
-This is similar to what we did in step 2), but now we let bundler lock the dependencies.
+This is similar to what we did in step 2), but now we let the bundler gem lock the dependencies.

 ### 24) Install bundler
 > $ gem install 'bundler'